algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ## 5. Gameplay testing

-- Debugging : Fix bugs and improve game stability.
+- Debugging: Fix bugs and improve game stability.

 To resolve problems and bugs, we can use Godot's terminal.
 The terminal displays debugging logs, which can help us spot errors or unexpected behaviour in your game.
-It also displays syntax errors, warnings and other useful information during development.
+It also displays syntax errors, warnings**,** and other useful information during development.

 ![alt text](./images/terminal_godot.png)

 ## 6. Final phase and launch

-- Export : Bring the game to life by creating its executable file.
+- Export: Bring the game to life by creating its executable file.

 Once the game is finished, it's time to export it.

-First we need to add the export templates for our version of Godot.
+First, we need to add the export templates for our version of Godot.
 You can download them directly from the Godot interface: Go to Editor -> Manage Export Templates.
 Click on Download and Install.

 Then we need to go to the menu: Project -> Export -> Add (choose the platform we want to use here Windows Desktop or macOS), add all the necessary parameters and finally export the project.